Sentinelese: 2018 killing of missionary

-In November 2018, John Allen Chau, a 26-year-old American trained and sent by the US-based Christian missionary organization All Nations, travelled to North Sentinel Island with the aim of contacting and living among the Sentinelese in the hope of converting them to Christianity.
+In November 2018, John Allen Chau, a 26-year-old American trained and sent by the US-based Christian missionary organisation All Nations, travelled to North Sentinel Island with the aim of contacting and living among the Sentinelese in the hope of converting them to Christianity.
 He did not seek the necessary permits required to visit the island.

-On 15 November, Chau paid local fishermen to take him to a point 500–700 m from the island's shore, then continued to the island in a canoe.
+On 15 November, Chau paid local fishermen to take him to a point 500–700 m from the island's shore, then continued to the island in a kayak.
 As he approached, he attempted to communicate with the islanders and offer gifts, but retreated after facing hostile responses.
-On another visit, Chau recorded that the islanders reacted to him with a mixture of amusement, bewilderment and hostility.
+On another visit, Chau recorded that the islanders reacted to him with a mixture of amusement, bewilderment, and hostility.
 He attempted to sing worship songs to them, and spoke to them in Xhosa, after which they often fell silent, while other attempts to communicate ended with them bursting into laughter.
-Chau said the Sentinelese communicated with "lots of high pitched sounds" and gestures.
+Chau said the Sentinelese communicated with "lots of high-pitched sounds" and gestures.
 Eventually, according to Chau's last letter, when he tried to hand over fish and gifts, a boy shot a metal-headed arrow that pierced the Bible he was holding in front of his chest, after which he retreated again.

 On his final visit, on 17 November, Chau instructed the fishermen to leave without him.
 The fishermen later saw the islanders dragging Chau's body, and the next day they saw his body on the shore.

 Police subsequently arrested seven fishermen for assisting Chau to get close to the island.
 Local authorities opened a murder case naming "unknown individuals", but there was no suggestion that the Sentinelese would be charged and the U.S. government confirmed that it did not ask the Indian government to press charges against the tribe.
-Indian officials made several attempts to recover Chau's body but eventually abandoned those efforts.
+Indian officials made several attempts to recover Chau's body, but eventually abandoned those efforts.
 An anthropologist involved in the case told The Guardian that the risk of a dangerous clash between investigators and the islanders was too great to justify any further attempts.

+2025 landing of a YouTuber

+On March 29, 2025, an American YouTuber from Arizona, Mykhailo Viktorovych Polyakov, made an unauthorised landing on the island.
+He was subsequently arrested by the Indian Police Service with a view to prosecution.
+Indigenous rights organisation Survival International, which advocates for uncontacted peoples globally, condemned the illegal actions as "deeply disturbing", noting that uncontacted peoples like the Sentinelese are vulnerable to being wiped out by contact-induced diseases to which they have no immunity.
+Polyakov was reported to have left Diet Coke and a coconut as "offerings" to the people of the island.